Skip to main content

 What happens after you apply

-The tribunal will look at your application and decide whether to accept your case.
+The housing tribunal will look at your application and decide whether to accept your case.

 If your application is accepted

-The tribunal will set a date for a case discussion or hearing.
-This is a chance for you and your landlord to explain your position, and for the tribunal members to ask questions.
+The tribunal will set a date for a case discussion or hearing, where you and your landlord will explain your positions.
+This can be over the phone or in person.

 If you’re applying about a repair problem, the tribunal will also set a date for an inspection of the property.
 This usually happens on the same day as the case discussion or hearing.

-If you cannot make it to the case discussion or hearing
+If you cannot attend the case discussion or hearing

 Contact the tribunal as soon as possible.
-Explain why you cannot make it and ask to reschedule for a date and time that suits you.
+Explain why you cannot attend and ask to reschedule for a date and time that suits you.

-If it's not possible to reschedule, or if you do not feel comfortable speaking at the tribunal, you could:
+If it's not possible to reschedule you could:

 • have someone else attend on your behalf – you must tell the tribunal that they will be representing you